carpentries-incubator/machine-learning-trees-python/_episodes/01-introduction.md

 cohort.head()
 ```

 The data has been assigned to a dataframe called `cohort`.
-Each item that is listed after the `SELECT` statement appears as a column in the data.
 Let's take a look at the first few lines:

 |index|gender|age|admissionweight|unabridgedhosplos|acutephysiologyscore|apachescore|actualhospitalmortality|heartrate|meanbp|creatinine|temperature|respiratoryrate|wbc|admissionheight|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|